Colorado Laws and Incentives

 Phone: 303-629-5450 x280

 Impact Assistance Program for Public Fleets

-The Colorado Department of Local Affairs (DOLA) offers funding for the incremental cost of alternative fuel vehicles (AFVs) for public fleets.
+The Colorado Department of Local Affairs (DOLA) offers funding for the incremental cost of alternative fuel vehicles (AFVs) and alternative fueling infrastructure for public fleets.
 Eligible entities include municipalities, counties, and special districts.
-Additionally, eligible fleets may apply for DOLA funding to cover the matching funds required through the Regional Air Quality Council (RAQC) ALT Fuels Colorado program.
 For more information, see the DOLA Energy Impact Assistance Fund Grant website.

 Electric Vehicle (EV) and Infrastructure Coaching Service

 The Colorado Energy Office's ReCharge Colorado program (ReCharge) works to advance the adoption of EVs and installation of charging infrastructure in Colorado.
 ReCharge provides coaching services to consumers, local governments, workplaces, and multi-unit dwellings to help them identify monetary savings, grant opportunities, and other EV benefits.
 ReCharge also helps build local stakeholder support for EVs.
 For more information, see the ReCharge Colorado website.

 Advanced Industries (AI) Accelerator Program Grants